slepc/slepc/doc/source/documentation/manual/svd.md

 This section provides some basic concepts about the singular value decomposition and other related problems.
 The objective is to set up the notation and also to justify some of the solution approaches, particularly those based on the `EPS` object.
 As in the case of eigensolvers, some of the implemented methods are described in detail in the SLEPc [technical reports](#str).

-For background material about the SVD, see for instance {cite:p}`Bai:2000:TSA{ch.
+For background material about the SVD, see for instance {cite:p}`Bai00{ch.
 6}`.
-Many other books such as {cite:p}`Bjorck:1996:NML` or {cite:p}`Hansen:1998:RDI` present the SVD from the perspective of its application to the solution of least squares problems and other related linear algebra problems.
+Many other books such as {cite:p}`Bjo96,Han98` present the SVD from the perspective of its application to the solution of least squares problems and other related linear algebra problems.

 {#sec:svd label="sec:svd"}
 ### The (Standard) Singular Value Decomposition (SVD)